 In 1999 the Federal Patients’ Bill of Rights law went into effect.
 Under this law, patients have rights afforded them under Federal laws.
 Please click here for the full Patients’ Bill of Rights for more information.

-Upon admission to the hospital, you will be asked if you want to be listed on the Patient Directory.
-If so, family and friends may, upon request, be updated on your medical status, care, treatment plan, prognosis and discharge plan.
+Upon admission to the hospital, you will be asked if you want to be listed in the Patient Directory.
+If so, family and friends may, upon request, be updated on your medical status, care, treatment plan, prognosis, and discharge plan.
 Saying No to inclusion in the Patient Directory means no information will be given about you.

-Patient privacy is important to us, please click below to read our Notice of Privacy Practices.Download the Windom Area Hospital Notice of Privacy Practices (PDF)
+Patient privacy is important to us, please click below to read our Notice of Privacy Practices.Download the Windom Area Health Notice of Privacy Practices (PDF)

-Windom Area Hospital endorses the Patients’ Bill of Rights and patient responsibilities.
+Windom Area Health endorses the Patients’ Bill of Rights and patient responsibilities.
 Such responsibilities include, but need not be limited to the following:

 - Be considerate of the privacy and rights of others.
 Use television, radio and lights in a courteous manner that does not disturb others.